MigrateLib: a tool for end-to-end Python library migration: Discussion

 Overall, we find that \tool automatically completes migration for a large portion of cases (\MigOverallCorrectPercent migrations) and does most of the complex migration work (\MiglocAutoMedianPercent changes) for the remaining migrations, often leaving simple edits for the developers to perform (\MiglocManualMedianPercent changes).
 Further improvements in migration process may potentially help in reducing the manual effort.
 However, the manual effort seems fairly minimal in most cases, specially for the developers who are familiar with the libraries and the project.
-We stress that the author of this thesis, who has no prior knowledge of the projects, performed all the manual edits alone without help of any other developers.
-This indicates that the manual edit part can potentially be done by someone new to the project, or even be outsourced outside of the project team.
+We now discuss some potential improvement and future research and development directions for \tool based on our findings.

+The two post-processing steps currently included in \tool shows that simple automated steps can significantly improve the correctness of migrations.
+However, we also discuss in \autoref{subsec:rqeffort} find that these implementations have limitations, therefore can be further improved. \tool can also include a reverse-refactoring post-processing step to detect and revert unwanted refactorings.
+There are existing tools that can detect refactorings \cite{RefactoringMiner2} and apply refactoring changes \cite{refmerge}, which can be used to implement this step.

+We provide the LLM with a fairly straight-forward context -- the file that uses the source library APIs.
+This is often insufficient, and on the contrary, often too much if the file is large but only a small part of it needs migration.
+Identifying and sending more relevant part of the code may help the LLM to perform better migration.
+This however, comes with the cost of more pre-processing to identify the relevant code, as well as more post-processing to replace old code with the new code in the project.

+Another potential improvement may be iteratively re-prompting the LLM with additional context, such as test error messages after running the tests on the migrated code.
+The challenge here is to identify meaningful error messages and generate a prompt that can help the LLM to understand the context better.
+Trying out different re-prompting strategies for this may be an interesting future research direction.

-\subsection{Threats to validity}
+\section{Threats to validity}

-This section discusses the potential threats to the validity of our study and the steps we take to mitigate them.

-\subsubsection{Internal validity}
+\subsection{Internal validity}

-One author performs all manual fixes and their evaluation, which may introduce subjectivity or bias.
-To mitigate this, we follow a consistent process for manual fixes and rely on objective test outcomes as the primary measure of correctness.
+There were several manual steps involved in our evaluations.
+Manual activities are inherently subjective and may contain errors.
+In Phase 1, we manually validated the correctness of \ccs and labeled any non-migration related change as refactoring or non-refactoring.
+To minimize subjectivity, two authors independently perform these steps and resolved disagreements through discussion.
+In Phase 3, only one author performs all manual migrations.
+However, we rely on objective test outcomes as the primary measure of correctness.

-Configuration and environment setup also pose internal threats.
-Some migrations initially fail due to environment or dependency issues rather than code errors.
-We address these by adjusting configurations when possible, but environment-specific factors, such as Python and library version, operating system, may still affect the results.